mathe00/obsidian-enhanced-read-mode-control/README.md

 *   **Enabling** this setting fixes the same-tab issue but will override any manual read-only state you set on normal notes, forcing them back to edit mode when opened.
 Choose the option that best fits your workflow.

 **Q: How do folder rules interact with file rules?**
+**A:** Priority is as follows:
-**A:** Folder rules take precedence.
-If a note is inside a "Strict Read-Only Folder", it will always be strict, regardless of whether it's listed in the "Default" or "Strict" file lists.
-If a note is listed in both "Default" and "Strict" file lists (and not in a strict folder), the "Strict" rule wins.
+1.  **Strict Read-Only Folders:** These rules are paramount.
+If a note is inside a "Strict Read-Only Folder", it will *always* be strict, regardless of any other file or folder settings.
+2.  **Strict Read-Only Files (Exact Path or Regex):** If a note matches a strict file rule, it will be strict, overriding any default folder or default file rules.
+3.  **Default Read-Only Folders:** If a note is inside a "Default Read-Only Folder" and not covered by any stricter rule, it will open in default read-only mode.
+4.  **Default Read-Only Files (Exact Path or Regex):** If a note matches a default file rule and is not covered by any stricter rule or default folder rule, it will open in default read-only mode.

+In short: Strict Folder > Strict File/Regex > Default Folder > Default File/Regex.

 **Q: Will this slow down Obsidian?**
 **A:** The plugin is designed to be lightweight.
 Performance impact should be minimal.
 The `layout-change` listener is the most active part; if you experience slowdowns with extremely large vaults or many rules, consider disabling debug logging first.
 Report any significant performance issues.